google/zetasql/docs/operators.md

 `NULL`. `NOT IN` returns `FALSE` if an equal value is found, `TRUE` if an equal value is excluded, otherwise `NULL`.

-+ `search_value`: The expression that is compared to a set of values.
++ `search_value`: The expression that's compared to a set of values.
 + `value_set`: One or more values to compare to a search value.
    + `(expression[, ...])`: A list of expressions.
    + `(subquery)`: A [subquery][operators-subqueries] that returns